Star Fox Adventures

-The game was released on 23 September 2002 as Rare's only GameCube game and as the final game that Rare developed for a home Nintendo console before being acquired by Microsoft the day after Starfox Adventures released in the US.
-The game's story takes place eight years after the events of Star Fox 64.
-Players take control of Fox McCloud, who is sent on a mission to visit a planet in the Lylat System and prevent its destruction.

-The game received mostly positive reviews, notably for its detailed graphics, new designs of characters including Fox, and its dynamic environments.
-However, the voice acting and the departure from the traditional Star Fox-style gameplay received criticism.
+Star Fox Adventures was released on September 23, 2002 as Rare's only GameCube game and as the final game that the company developed for a Nintendo home console before they were acquired by Microsoft the day after the game's release in the United States.
+The game was a commercial success and received mostly positive reviews, notably for its detailed graphics, new designs of characters including Fox, and its dynamic environments.
+However, the voice acting and the departure from the traditional Star Fox-style gameplay received some criticism.